rx-angular/rx-angular/libs/ngx-rx-state/README.md

 This library helps to organize component state reactively.

 **Features**
+- Better rendering performance (using `OnPush`)
 - Component State Management (Also a global service is provided `RxGlobalState`)
+- **Subscription-less coding**
 - Lazy state.
 No initial state needed.
-- **Subscription-less coding**
 - Lifecycle independent programming
-- State queries are cached
+- State queries are automatically cached
-- State lifetime tied to component lifetime
+- Automated subscription handling
+- Foundation for Zone-Less applications
 - Slim and intuitive API
 - Fully typed and tested